libremfg/rhize-docs/content/reference/agent-authentication-types.md

 The Rhize agent collects data emitted in the manufacturing process to make it visible in the Rhize system.

-It works by connecting to equipment or groups of equipment that run over protocols like OPC UA, then reading and writing tags to re-publish them to NATS.
+It works by connecting to equipment or groups of equipment that run over protocols such as OPC UA, then reading and writing tags to re-publish them to NATS.

 ## OPC UA authentication types